 Tracking changes in physical health over time can help identify problems.
 Consider using Health Monitoring Charts^[v] to track weight, sleep, bowel movements, or responses to medication when appropriate.

-Finally, the pandemic has been difficult for everyone.
-Check in with yourself and others who are involved in the person's care, for example family and staff.
-The COVID check-in may be a way to flag caregiver concerns and ask for a separate caregiver appointment.
+Finally, check in with yourself and others who are involved in the person's care, for example family and staff.
+The My check-in may be a way to flag caregiver concerns and ask for a separate caregiver appointment.